paultannenbaum/elixir_tetris/README.md

 Milestones:

-1) Render Board to DOM
+1) [x] Render Board to DOM

-2) Render Piece inside of Board

-3) Piece falls down the board
+2) [ ] Render Piece inside of Board/ Piece falls down the board

-4) Piece is movable and rotatable by user
+3) [ ] Piece logic: movable and rotatable by user

-5) Piece stacks when hitting bottom

-6) Render logic: allowing pieces to fit, removing lines, etc.
+4) [ ] Board Logic: allowing pieces to fit, removing lines, etc.

 # Running the game